Removing Scheduled Actions from WooCommerce Action Scheduler

-The Scheduled Actions that sit in WooCommerce Action Scheduler can get stuck with thousands of actions piling up, just stuck in a failed, canceled, pending or complete state.
-This can result in bloated database tables in particular wp_actionscheduler_actions and wp_actionscheduler_logs tables.
+The Scheduled Actions that sit in WooCommerce Action Scheduler can get bloated with thousands of actions piling up, just stuck in a failed, canceled, pending or complete state.
+This can result in very large database tables in particular wp_actionscheduler_actions and wp_actionscheduler_logs tables.

 Since the states of failed, canceled or complete are already passed, you would be safe to remove them from the wp_actionscheduler_actions table.
 You can do so in phpMyadmin SQL tab.